-The Clever Portal now supports universal SSO via saved-password applications!
-When students log in to their Clever Portal, they will receive a seamless single-sign on experience for all of their applications, even those that don't yet roster with Clever or are specific to your district.
+The Clever Portal supports universal single sign-on (SSO) via Saved Passwords applications!
+When students log in to their Clever Portal, they will receive a seamless single sign-on experience for all of their applications, even those that don't yet roster with Clever or unique applications that are only used by your district.

-These are applications that don't currently integrate with Clever's Instant Login but can still be accessed through the Portal.
-Clever securely stores users' credentials for these applications through the setup outlined below.
+Saved Passwords applications are applications that don't currently integrate directly with Clever's single sign-on (SSO) but can still be accessed through the Clever Portal.
+Clever securely stores users' credentials for these applications through the setup process outlined below.

 What do I need to get started?

 User accounts must be manually created within the application in advance, and passwords need to be manually set by the district administrator or by the users themselves.